 The research undertaken during this doctoral study is part of the ongoing process into the development of phosphor thermography at The Nottingham Trent University, with the specific aim of utilisation within turbine engine diagnostic equipment.
-As stated in the and a state of the second of the second seco previous section, this stage of the process has recommend the use of thin films of $Y_2O_3$ :Eu.
-The future work required for such a research programme is :- a) the development of the growth process of $Y_2O_3$ :Eu thin films to optimise the europium concentration and the probable $Y_2O_3$ composition of the matrix.
+As stated in the and the second of the second s previous section, this stage of the process has recommend the use of thin films of Y_2O_3 :Eu.
+The future work required for such a research programme is :- a) the development of the growth process of Y_2O_3 :Eu thin films to optimise the europium concentration and the probable Y_2O_3 composition of the matrix.